Bone spur treatment specialist clinic. Call or WhatsApp 64762106 for same day appointment.

 Neck – Needle-like pain and numbness in the hand due to pinched nerves.

-Patients with osteophytes are likely to be referred to a rheumatologist (doctor of internal disorders of joint disorders) after the general practitioner analyzes and ensures the symptoms to osteophytes.
-Physical examination is done to ascertain the symptoms of osteophytes and show the area of pain is by checking for the presence of bone protrusions in the joints and surrounding areas.
+Physical examination include the presence of bone protrusions in the joints and surrounding areas.
 A motion test involving joint movements and muscle strength can be done to measure its strength.

 In addition, imaging tests using X-ray, ultrasound, and myelograms are also possible to get a clear picture of the bones and joints affected by osteophytes.
 MRI scans can also be done to see the details of torn tendons.

 Bone spur treatment will depends on the symptoms of the condition.
-Our orthopaedic specialist will advise patient
+Our orthopedic specialist will advise patient

 Osteophytes can be treated with medication or undergo a surgical procedure to reduce inflammation and prevent recurrence of injury.
 Osteophytes that cause swelling with pain can be relieved by the administration of painkillers.
 Meanwhile, osteophytes that cause limited movement of certain body parts or stressed certain nerves will require surgical treatment.
 This procedure can also be done to treat osteophytes which affect the performance of the waist, knees, or joints at the bottom of the thumb.
 Discuss with your doctor the risks and benefits of a surgical procedure before deciding to do so.

-A physiotherapist can help people with osteophytes undergo a series of physical exercises to strengthen muscles and increase the movement of areas of the body affected by this condition.
+A physiotherapist can help people with osteophytes undergo a series of physical exercises to strengthen muscles and increase the movement of areas of the body.
 For patients with osteophytes who have excess weight (obesity), losing weight to the ideal point will be very helpful in reducing the tension and pressure felt by the joints.

 Some assistive devices, such as shoe inserts, or footwear for footwear can be used to facilitate the daily activities of osteophytic patients.